bruno-ponne/bruno-ponne.github.io/_posts/2020-06-30-education.md

 ### Conclusion
 <div style="color:#4E4C4C; text-align: justify">
 As just presented, the reforms in Ceará appear to have had a positive impact in Ceará.
 The spatial data shows a blue island of good education indexes in the treated state.
 The time series show a much more inclined line of increase for Ceará, compared to Brazil.
 Estimating the true impact is, however, more complex because we must account for any source of endogeneity that might be affecting both treatment assignment and the outcome of interest.
 Predictors of education quality index should also be balanced between control and treatment group.
 One possible approach to continue this investigation is to apply a fixed effect model.
 It is also important to investigate whether NAs are associated to poor performing municipalities and how NAs develop before and after intervention.
-To sum up, this was an informative descriptive analysis of the reforms in the education system of Ceará and a first step to analyse its impacts in student achievement.
+To sum up, this was an informative descriptive analysis of the reforms in the education system of Ceará and a first step to analyze its impacts in student achievement.
 </div>

 <br>